-New food allergy model for fenugreek developedDecember 14th, 2011 in Diseases, Conditions, Syndromes /
+New food allergy model for fenugreek developedDecember 14, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 A mouse model to investigate allergy to fenugreek has been developed by Norwegian researchers.
 The model can also be used to study cross-reactivity to peanut, soy and lupin, major food allergens with public health relevance.